patelmup1/patelmup1/README.md

 # 💫 About Me: Meet Patel
-🔭I'm currently studying at GPH<br>🎥I'm currently working on content creation and ShareX<br>💬 Ask me about anything I will ask to AI<br>⚡fun fact : you are a developer
+🔭I'm currently studying at SPCE<br>🎥I'm currently working on content creation and ShareX<br>💬 Ask me about anything I will ask to AI<br>⚡fun fact : you are a developer

 ## 🌐 Socials: